PTXprint – Bible Layout For Everyone

 Is this tool supported by SIL?
 As PTXprint is distributed at no cost, we are unable to provide a commercial level of personal technical support.
 We will, however, try to resolve problems that are reported to us.

 How can I get support for this tool?
 We envisage that PTXprint will continue to be a community-driven effort, where people contribute as and when they are able, helping each other solve issues that arise.
-A good place to start is with the Frequently Asked Questions.
+A good place to start is to view the PTXprint Training Videos or to check out the Frequently Asked Questions.

 How to provide feedback?
 We do hope that you will report problems so they can be addressed in future releases.
 Even if you are not having any specific problems, but have an idea on how this system could be improved, we want to hear your ideas and suggestions.
 Ideally, you should give feedback through the GitHub issue tracker, or use the Scripture Software Community.
 However, if security is a concern, or you are not familiar with using GitHub’s issue tracker, then please send an e-mail to <firstname.lastname@example.org>.